dataobservatory-eu/competition/content/project/greenwashing/index.md

 ---
 title: Greenwashing
-summary: Fight greenwashing with reliable evidence.
+summary: Greenwashing refers to false, misleading, overstated or unsubstantiated environmental advertising.
+We want to help consumers and their agents to  challenge greenwashing with scientific facts.
 tags:
   - Greenwashing
 date: '2022-08-29T04:32:00+02:00'